aroberge/avantpy/docs/source/tracebacks_upper.rst

     AVANTPY EXCEPTION: TryNobreakError

-    Error found in file raise_try_nobreak.pyupper on line 7.
+    Error found in file 'raise_try_nobreak.pyupper' on line 7.

     Dialect used: pyupper

        3:     TRY:
        4:         A = 1
        5:     EXCEPT: